 - Total Loss-Absorbing Capacity (TLAC): G-SIBs are required to meet the TLAC standard, alongside the regulatory capital requirements set out in the Basel III framework.
-The TLAC standard began being phased-in from 1 January 2019. - Resolvability: These requirements include group-wide resolution planning and regular resolvability assessments.
-The resolvability of each G-SIB is reviewed in the FSB Resolvability Assessment Process (RAP) by senior regulators within the firms' Crisis Management Groups. - Higher supervisory expectations: These requirements include supervisory expectations for risk management functions, risk data aggregation capabilities, risk governance and internal controls. - 4.
+The TLAC standard began being phased-in from 1 January 2019.6 - Resolvability: These requirements include group-wide resolution planning and regular resolvability assessments.
+The resolvability of each G-SIB is reviewed in the FSB Resolvability Assessment Process (RAP) by senior regulators within the firms' Crisis Management Groups.7 - Higher supervisory expectations: These requirements include supervisory expectations for risk management functions, risk data aggregation capabilities, risk governance and internal controls.8 - 4.
 The BCBS publishes the annually updated denominators used to calculate banks' scores and the thresholds used to allocate the banks to buckets and provides the links to the public disclosures of the full sample of banks assessed, as determined by the sample criteria set out in the BCBS G-SIB framework.
-The BCBS also publishes the thirteen high-level indicators of the banks in the main sample used in the G-SIB scoring exercise for 2022. - 5.
-The BCBS reviewed this year the implications of developments related to the European Banking Union (EBU) for the G-SIB methodology, in particular the treatment of cross-border exposures within the EBU.
-The BCBS recognised the progress in the development of the EBU and agreed to give recognition in the G-SIB framework to this progress through the existing methodology, which allows for adjustments to be made according to supervisory judgment. - 6.
-A new list of G-SIBs will next be published in November 2023.
+The BCBS also publishes the thirteen high-level indicators of the banks in the main sample used in the G-SIB scoring exercise for 2023.9 - 5.
+A new list of G-SIBs will next be published in November 2024.

-&lt;sup>6 See FSB, Total Loss-Absorbing Capacity (TLAC) Principles and Term Sheet, 9 November 2015.
+See FSB, Total Loss-Absorbing Capacity (TLAC) Principles and Term Sheet, 9 November 2015.
 The BCBS published the final standard on the regulatory capital treatment of banks' investments in instruments that comprise TLAC for G-SIBs on 12 October 2016.
 In March 2017 (updated in December 2018), the BCBS published a consolidated and enhanced framework of Pillar 3 disclosure requirements, including new disclosure requirements in respect of TLAC.

-&lt;sup>7 The timeline for implementation of resolution planning requirements for newly designated G-SIBs were also set out in the FSB 2013 Update of group of global systemically important banks (G-SIBs), Annex II.
+The timeline for implementation of resolution planning requirements for newly designated G-SIBs were also set out in the FSB 2013 Update of group of global systemically important banks (G-SIBs), Annex II.

-&lt;sup>8 The timeline for G-SIBs to meet this requirement were also set out in the November 2013 Update, ibid.
+The timeline for G-SIBs to meet this requirement were also set out in the November 2013 Update, ibid.

-&lt;sup>9 See BCBS, Global systemically important banks: Assessment methodology and the additional loss absorbency requirement.
+9 See BCBS, Global systemically important banks: Assessment methodology and the additional loss absorbency requirement.